-In this activity, students use momentum conservation to examine the decay of top-antitop pairs and find out what is missing from the event.
-They examine data plots from the $D\emptyset$ experiment at Fermilab.
-The events were chosen carefully; all of the decay products moved in a plane perpendicular to the beam.
-This allows for analysis to take place in two dimensions instead of three.
-The use of two-dimensional vector analysis fits in nicely with a conservation laws unit or as a practice problem for the vector analysis unit.
+In this activity, students use momentum conservation to examine the decay of top-antitop pairs to determine what is missing from the event.
+They examine data plots from the DØ experiment at Fermilab.
+The events were chosen carefully: all of the decay products moved in a plane perpendicular to the beam.
+Students can analyze the events in two dimensions instead of three.
+The use of two-dimensional vector analysis fits in nicely with a conservation laws unit or as a practice problem for a vector analysis unit.

-This version of the "Top Quark Activity" has been re-designed to introduce neutrino physics or prepare students for a neutrino masterclass.
+This version of the "Top Quark Activity" has been rdesigned to introduce neutrino physics or prepare students for a neutrino masterclass.